Abhirami-Mohanarangam/Online-Music-Streaming-Application/README.md

 Step 3: Add the project folder to the C:\xampp\htdocs folder.

-Step 4: Click the admin button near the Apache in the Xampp control panel.
+Step 4: Click the admin button of Apache in the Xampp control panel.

 Step 5: Open Project folder.
 Click on user to use the application.
 Click on admin to add new songs or albums or artists to the database.